kartikmadan11/MetaTraderForecast/README.md

 **FOR GPU Support**

-- Tensorflow-gpu
+- tensorflow-gpu
-- CUDA 9.0 or higher(10.0 recommended)
+- CUDA 9.0 or higher (10.0 recommended)
 - cuDNN Library v7.4 or higher

 ### Workflow